khchen/winim/tcclib/readme.md

-## How to Compile winim by Tiny C Compiler
+## How to Compile Winim by Tiny C Compiler

-To compile winim by TCC, of course you need to download the TCC.
+To compile Winim by TCC, of course you need to download the TCC.

 * http://download.savannah.gnu.org/releases/tinycc/